lorenzonotaro/lncpu/lnasm/readme.md

   * `page_fit`: the section will be placed at the first available address that ensures that the section fits in a single page. *Note*: a `page_fit` section cannot be bigger than 256 bytes.
   * `fit`: the section will be placed wherever it fits, regardless of page boundaries.
 * `start` (required for `fixed` sections).
 The start address of the section.
+* `multi` (default `false`).
+If `true`, the section can be referenced multiple times in the code via the `.section` directive: each block will be appended to the section.

+**Note**: this is useful for modular programs and the page 0 section: each module can reserve its own space in the page 0 section.

 Example: